You're elbow deep in CVs.

 Without system 1, we’d be having a meltdown before leaving the house in the morning due to all the decisions we need to make.

-Those from minority backgrounds are disproportionately overlooked.
+No matter where you are, those from minority backgrounds are disproportionately overlooked.

 When googling nurse, 81% of people pictured were women, and when searching for images of surgeons, 68% were male.